 He asked “Did you notice the Hefti album in there?”
 At first it did not dawn on me what he had asked and I just answered with a “no, I must have missed it.”
 Well, God bless this dude because he pulled out this gem for me.

 Neal Hefti composed the theme song for the original 1960s Batman TV series.
-But, Hefti in Gotham City is not an album of music in the same vain as the theme.
+But, Hefti in Gotham City is not an album of music in the same vein as the theme.
 However, the cover is beautiful…….if you happen to be a big fan of all things Batman.

-Hefti in Gotham City sounds like you have been teleported back in time to New York City in the mid-1960s and have wondered into a big band jazz club filled with men in suits, cigarette smoke, expensive cocktails, and gorgeous women.
+Hefti in Gotham City sounds like you have been teleported back in time to New York City in the mid-1960s and have wandered into a big band jazz club filled with men in suits, cigarette smoke, expensive cocktails, and gorgeous women.
 This record makes you feel cool enough and dapper enough to be in that club.

 The big band sound of the 60s has tiny flares of psychedelic-ness and drips with an unmistakable desire to dance.